ttu/ruuvitag-sensor/README.md

 ##### Get sensor datas with callback

-Callback is called every time when RuuviTag sensor broadcasts data
+`get_datas` calls the callback every time when a RuuviTag sensor broadcasts data

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor